Chloe Lewis (figure skater)

-Chloe Rose Lewis (born June 18, 2000) is an American former ice dancer.
-With partner Logan Bye, she is the 2016 Youth Olympic silver medalist.
+Chloe Rose Lewis (born June 18, 2000) is a retired American ice dancer.
+With her former partner Logan Bye, she is the 2016 Youth Olympic silver medalist.

 Personal life

-Chloe Rose Lewis was born on June 18, 2000 in Portland, Oregon.
-She has two older brothers and cat.
-She attended the Catlin Gabel School in Portland, Oregon, where she lived before her move to Novi, Michigan around 2014.
-She currently a freshman in college.
+Chloe Rose Lewis was born on June 18, 2000, in Portland, Oregon.
+She has two older brothers and a cat.
+She attended the Catlin Gabel School in Portland, Oregon, where she lived before moving to Novi, Michigan, around 2014.

 Career

 Lewis started learning to skate in 2004.
 At age seven, she began taking ice dancing lessons, instructed by Judy Blumberg.

 Intermediate and novice career

-Lewis and Logan Bye met in February 2010 at a rink in Sun Valley, Idaho and began training together in August 2010.
+Lewis and Logan Bye met in February 2010 at a rink in Sun Valley, Idaho, and began training together in August 2010.
 Because they lived in different cities, they trained half a month together, half apart during their first two seasons.
 In the 2010–11 season, they qualified to compete on the intermediate level at the U.S. Junior Championships and finished sixth.

 Lewis/Bye placed fourth on the novice level at the 2012 U.S. Championships.
-They began training together regularly after Bye moved to Beaverton, Oregon in autumn 2012.
+They began training together regularly after Bye moved to Beaverton, Oregon, in autumn 2012.
 They won the novice title at the 2013 U.S. Championships.